-The system for which Inmarsat achieved its authorisation is a service intended to provide broadband-like service to passenger in aircraft across Europe (“the European Aviation Network” or “EAN”).
+The system for which Inmarsat achieved its authorisation is a service intended to provide broadband-like service to passengers in aircraft across Europe (“the European Aviation Network” or “EAN”).
 Viasat argued that the EAN is not a “mobile satellite system” because the satellite does not make a particularly meaningful contribution, and the system relies heavily on ground based components which was not originally anticipated.

 In summary, for the reasons given in the judgment, the Tribunal upheld the Ofcom Decision.
 Specifically, the Tribunal dismissed Viasat’s arguments that: